alice1

 Poems in journals

-(sometimes more than once): A Fine Madness, Atlanta Review, Barrow Street (featured), Beloit Poetry Journal, Bleeding on the Page, Blue Ink, Boston Globe, Boston Review (featured), Chautauqua Literary Review, Chelsea, Christian Science Monitor, Conscience, Crab Creek Review, Crazy Quilt, Cream City Review, Frisk, Green Mountains Review, Greensboro Review, Hotel Amerika, Hootenanny, Hospice, Hubbub, Iowa Review, Ironwood, Larcom Review, Many Mountains Moving, Marlboro Review, Minnesota Review, Negative Capability, No Tell Motel, Notre Dame, Phoenix, Pleiades, Ploughshares, Poetry Daily, Poetry East, Poetry Northwest, Rattapallax, Red Brick Review, River Oak, Seneca Review, Southern Poetry Review, The Journal, Third Coast, Tar River, TriQuarterly, Washington Post, Worcester Review, World Letter, Yankee Magazine, Zone 3, Chautauqua, others.
+(sometimes more than once): A Fine Madness, Atlanta Review, Barrow Street (featured), Beloit Poetry Journal, Bleeding on the Page, Blue Ink, Boston Globe, Boston Review (featured), Chautauqua Literary Review, Chelsea, Christian Science Monitor, Conscience, Crab Creek Review, Crazy Quilt, Cream City Review, Frisk, Green Mountains Review, Greensboro Review, Hotel Amerika, Hootenanny, Hospice, Hubbub, Iowa Review, Ironwood, Larcom Review, Many Mountains Moving, Marlboro Review, Minnesota Review, Negative Capability, No Tell Motel, Notre Dame, Phoenix, Pleiades, Ploughshares, Poetry Daily, Poetry East, Poetry Northwest, Rattapallax, Red Brick Review, River Oak, Seneca Review, Southern Poetry Review, The Journal, Third Coast, Tar River, TriQuarterly, Washington Post, Worcester Review, World Letter, Yankee Magazine, Zone 3, CHEST, Write Action Anthology, Di Mezzo Il Mare, others.

 Awards & Honors: